NirvanaDEV/.doom.d/README.md

 - On Mac I have a mult-monitor setup and I like to keep emacs open on my top-left screen.
 You can customize the positioning on line 14 and the width on line 17.
 The height is set to be full height of the screen.
+- Integrated slack.
+For more details on adjusting the config and initial setup check out https://github.com/yuya373/emacs-slack .
+NOTE: The client id, secret and token have all been hidden for security reasons.
+Lines 59 through 77 should be commented out during initial setup and then the id, secret and token replaced with your own.